fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-subjects.md

 - Protocol Information (Optional):
   - Protocol title on protocols.io: Enter the title of the protocol on protocols.io associated with this subject study.
 Alternatively, click on `Help me with my protocol information` located at this end of this section.
 A login interface will instruct you to connect your protocols.io account with SODA (if not already done), then select your relevant protocol.
 SODA will automatically populate the protocol title and protocols.io link (see below).
-  - Protocol.io links: Enter the protocol.io URL of your protocol.
+  - Protocol URL on protocols.io: Enter the protocol.io URL of your protocol.

 <video
   controls